masterAllen/activeGeo/4_make_geo/README.md

 - `dict_serverclient_rtt.bin` from `3_make_ping`
 - `dict_clientserver_rtt.bin` from `3_make_ping`

 We have put the above files in the directory as a demo, and due to the file size, only 10,000 endpoints are used.
-If you want data, please send us email to explain your purpose.
+If you want more data, please send us email to explain your purpose.